jpoet/Magewell2TS/README.md

 # channel.
 A %URL% parameter will be substituted with the "URL" as
 # defined in the [TUNER/channels] configuration file

-command="%TUNER% --waitafter 1 --sourceid %SOURCEID% --channum %CHANNUM% --recordid %RECORDID%"
+command="%TUNER% --sourceid %SOURCEID% --channum %CHANNUM% --recordid %RECORDID%"
 # newepisodecommand="%TUNER% --touch %CHANNUM% &"
 #ondatastart="%TUNER% --device %DEVICE% --wait 2 --keys down"